openhab/org.openhab.binding.zwave/doc/eco/tiltzwave2_0_0.md

 ## Overview

-Sensor which transmits when  a garage door is open or closed.
+<p&gtSensor which transmits when  a garage door is open or closed.
 Uses a tilt sensor to detect the angle of a door and transmits open/closed status.
-Reports tamper condition if cover is removed.
+Reports tamper condition if cover is removed.</p&gt

 ### Inclusion Information

-Put controller into inclusion mode, remove the cover, remove the battery for 5 seconds, reinsert the battery, close the cover.
+<p&gtPut controller into inclusion mode, remove the cover, remove the battery for 5 seconds, reinsert the battery, close the cover.</p&gt

 ### Exclusion Information

-Put controller into exclusion mode, remove the cover, remove the battery for 5 seconds, reinsert the battery, close the cover.
+<p&gtPut controller into exclusion mode, remove the cover, remove the battery for 5 seconds, reinsert the battery, close the cover.</p&gt

 ### Wakeup Information